georchestra/georchestra/INSTALL.md

 You may also want to setup limits to the number of concurrent requests handled by your GeoServer.
 By default, geOrchestra GeoServer ships with the [control flow](http://docs.geoserver.org/stable/en/user/extensions/controlflow/index.html) module installed, but not activated.
 To do so, you have to create a custom ```controlflow.properties``` file in your geoserver data dir.
 Please refer to the module documentation for the syntax.

+For GeoWebCache, a collection of tips and tricks can be found here:  http://geo-solutions.blogspot.fr/2012/05/tips-tricks-geowebcache-tweaks.html

 GeoNetwork
 ==========